|At-Home Health Test||$25.00 /Kit|

 Vessel aims to offer people a cost-effective alternative to pricey blood tests.
 Previously, such tests often took weeks to schedule, hours lost in waiting rooms, and days to receive results — time that the average American simply doesn’t have.

 Such tests also often cost hundreds of dollars.
-At-home tests are much more cost-effective as patients aren’t paying premiums for a nurse to draw their blood or for brick-and-mortar labs to pay their mortgages.
+At-home tests are much more cost-effective as patients aren’t paying premiums for a nurse to draw their blood or brick-and-mortar labs to pay their mortgages.

 Vessel was founded as a way for consumers to take an active stance on their health.
 While it’s perfectly fine ‘getting by’ each day feeling groggy or sluggish, Vessel patients often want more longevity for their bodies.